marttiphpbb/phpbb-ext-calendarmono/README.md

 # phpBB Extension - marttiphpbb Calendar Mono

-## This extension is only in the stage of initial development
+## Description

+This phpBB extension is part of the Calendar Extension Set and provides storage for a single Calendar Events for each topic.

 ## Requirements